 A Fordham education blends a rigorous curriculum with the resources, culture, and energy of New York City—a unique combination by any measure.
 Fordham students serve as interns at the United Nations and are mentored by CEOs of Fortune 500 companies.
 They win Google Lime Scholarships and capture prestigious Fulbright Fellowships, continuing their studies and service around the world.
 As the Jesuit University of New York, Fordham is a place where talent and intellect are nurtured and dreams are achieved.

-Students choose from more than 60 majors in the liberal arts, sciences, and business and complete a rich core curriculum that spans literature, history, science, theology, philosophy, and the arts.
-Special offerings include honors programs, involvement in original research, study abroad, dual-degree programs with Fordham’s six graduate schools, and pre-professional programs in architecture, law, medicine, and other health professions.
+Students choose from more than 60 majors in the liberal arts, sciences, and business, and they complete a rich core curriculum that spans literature, history, science, theology, philosophy, and the arts.
+Special offerings include honors programs, research symposia, study abroad, dual-degree programs with Fordham’s graduate schools, and pre-professional programs in architecture, law, medicine, and other health professions.
 The innovative International Political Economy program explores the complexities of the world’s increasingly interdependent and politicized economies from an interdisciplinary perspective.
 Taking advantage of its location in a world center for the arts, Fordham offers a BFA in Dance through a unique partnership with The Ailey School.
 Additionally, the program in Theatre provides the finest training with a faculty of leading New York City professionals.

 Fordham students regularly win prestigious scholarships and fellowships—Fulbright, Gates-Cambridge, Goldwater, Truman, and National Science Foundation, to name a few.
-In 2017, 118 students received prestigious awards and fellowships.
-The Campion Institute for the Advancement of Intellectual Excellence, also known as the Office for Prestigious Fellowships, is designed to shepherd students through the process.
+The Office for Prestigious Fellowships is designed to shepherd students through the application process.

 New York is our campus